Anoonimik/ServiceHub/README.md

 ## License

-This project is private and proprietary.
+This project is private and proprietary

-## Author

-Your Name